eloquent/pops/README.md

 class Confusion
 {
     public function wat()
     {
         return "What is this?
 I don't even...";
     }

-  public $derp = 'Has anyone really been far even as decided to use even go want to do look more like?';
+    public $derp = 'Has anyone really been far even as decided to use even?';
 }
 ```